 Innovation Day 2025

-The Science History Institute and the Society of Chemical Industry America will present the 22nd annual Innovation Day on September 8, 2025.
+The Science History Institute and the Society of Chemical Industry America presented the 22nd annual Innovation Day on September 8, 2025.

-This hybrid event will feature a combination of in-person and online programming.
-In-person programming will be held at the Science History Institute Conference Center in historic Old City Philadelphia.
-More information on the day’s format will be available by July 1, 2025.
-We will accommodate all speakers and presenters in the format they are most comfortable using.
+This hybrid event featured a combination of in-person and online programming.
+In-person programming was held at the Science History Institute Conference Center in historic Old City Philadelphia.

 Overview

-The Innovation Day Steering Committee—made up of R&D staff from SCI America’s member companies—has built an exciting agenda for this year’s meeting.
-We open with a panel on professional development, followed by a poster session and networking.
-After a lunch, the annual Warren G. Schlinger Symposium will include an address from 2025 SCI Gordon E. Moore Medalist Linqian Feng.
-Next, panel experts will participate in engaging presentations and discussions on topics that explore this year’s themes: Sustainability & Profitability and Modern Innovative Productivity Tools/Speed to Market.
+The Innovation Day Steering Committee—made up of R&D staff from SCI America’s member companies—built an exciting agenda for this year’s meeting.
+We opened with a panel on professional development, followed by a poster session and networking.
+After a lunch, the annual Warren G. Schlinger Symposium included an address from 2025 SCI Gordon E. Moore Medalist Linqian Feng.
+Next, panel experts participated in engaging presentations and discussions on topics that explored this year’s themes: Sustainability & Profitability and Modern Innovative Productivity Tools/Speed to Market.

 Organized by Elizabeth Ross-Medgaarden, Deidre Sandrock, and Felicia Parks